Yuliosity/gmcheck/README.md

 - "Extending" the GML type system to distinguish booleans, integers, colors, resource identifiers and so on, which are just ordinary numbers in GML.
 - Detecting unreachable code, premature `break`s and `exit`s, and so on.
 - Colorful, friendly and readable reports.
+- Maybe pretty-pritting.
 - ...
 - and many more!
-Send your ideas and use-cases to the author ar add them as proposal issues.
+Send your ideas and use-cases to the author or add them as proposal issues.